Our Nutrition Program

 I am not a veterinarian nor a dog nutritionist.
 I have done my own research and have come up with the diet that works best for our pack and our lifestyle.
 As a dog owner, you are responsible for doing your own research to find what fits best for your pet, your lifestyle and your budget.
 I can help you with some of your choices, but you should always discuss your food selection with your veterinarian.

-I am currently working with 2 food manufacturers on pre-made dog food with ingredient decks that I personally feel very comfortable with.
-I also offer my dogs many whole foods and Natures Diet Pet Bone Broth (Amazon) as toppers for their food.
-My protein choices are mostly organ meats, fish, chicken, whole eggs, ground beef along with a fat free, sugar free, plain Greek yogurt.
-Some raw proteins, some cooked.
-I also offer 100% canned pumpkin, raw fruits and raw vegetables with each meal and also for their treats.
+I am currently working with 1 food manufacturer (Farmina) on pre-made dog food with ingredient decks that I personally feel very comfortable with.
+I also offer my dogs a raw mixture including many whole foods and Natures Diet Pet Bone Broth (Amazon) for additional hydration to their food.
+They start their day with air-dried chicken feet (Amazon) for calcium and tarter control.
+My protein choices are organ meats, fish, beef, chicken, along with 100% canned pumpkin, raw fruits and raw vegetables.
+They also have a small amount of sugar free Greek yogurt with their morning meal and a small portion of pumpkin with their afternoon meal.
 Before feeding my pack anything new, I always check the AKC website to make sure that what I am feeding them is not poisonous to dogs as many common whole foods are.

 I have many friends who have chosen a raw food diet, which is excellent as long as you do your due diligence and know how to carefully balance your dogs’ diet.
 However, as nutritional as that may be, I did not take that route.
-I personally prefer to give my dogs a wider variety of food choices, providing them with the best nutrition and variety that I can.
-We also need it to be convenient for traveling.
+I personally prefer to give my dogs both varieties providing them with the best nutrition possible for our lifestyle.
+We need our food choices to be convenient for traveling to and from dog show events.
 There are many great food choices currently on the market, but my choices and selections are in my opinion perfect for my pack!

 One Size Does Not Fit All: